WayScience/Benchmarking_NF1_data/2_segmenting_data/README.md

 ## Segmentation

 The method used for segmentation for both the nuclei and cytoplasm is an algorithm called [CellPose](https://doi.org/10.1038/s41592-020-01018-x).
 Through the Python implementation of this method, this pipeline can be reproducible and is easy to manipulate for various datasets.

 ## Nuclei Segmentation

 After experimenting with the various parameters in CellPose on all of the pilot NF1 DAPI (nuclei) channel images, I settled on the following parameters for CellPose nuclei segmentation:
 - `model_type : "cyto"` This parameter sets the model for CellPose to use as the cytoplasm model, which I found segments nuclei better than the established nucleus model.
 More information about the various CellPose models can be found at https://cellpose.readthedocs.io/en/latest/models.html.
-- `channels : [0,0]` This parameter sets the channels to be used by the model to segment, which in the case of nuclei, we do not ned to set channels because the images are greyscale.
+- `channels : [0,0]` This parameter sets the channels to be used by the model to segment, which in the case of nuclei, there is no need to set channels because the images are greyscale.
 - `diameter : 50` This parameter sets the cell diameter for cells within the image to an extact value.
 This can also be calculated using the `calculate` button in the CellPose GUI.
 I found that the segmentation worked better when the diameter was established with a set value.